NeuroML/LEMS Examples

 Ex22: Pinsky-Rinzel CA3 Two-compartment Pinsky-Rinzel CA3 pyramidal cell model — 10 state variables

-Ex23: Spike Times Recording and analyzing spike times from IaF cells
+Ex23: Spike Times Recording spike times from a mixed IaF / PyNN / HH network with Poisson inputs

 Ex25: Multi-Compartment Cells Cells with multiple dendritic compartments connected to a network